-Unlike purchasing an automobile or an appliance, the dealer who sells you your piano is the one responsible for your service. warranty service is handled primarily by the dealer where you make your purchase and not through the manufacturer.
-It is very important that you know who you are doing business with.
-Ask around your community to Check out the reputation of the dealer you are considering. a reputable dealer will be the leading piano retailer in your market that is an active supporter of music, arts and education in your community.
-It is often helpful to ask your area piano teachers, performing arts schools, Church or other professional musicians or past customers who they might suggest. if you ever do have a problem with your purchase, you want to be able to rely on a reputable and honest dealer who will have your best interest in mind and be able to provide you with the quality of customer care you deserve.
+Warranty service is handled by the dealer and not through the manufacturer.
+Unlike purchasing an automobile or an appliance, the dealer who sells you your piano is the one responsible for your service.
+It is important that you research the store you want to do business with.
+A reputable dealer will be an active supporter of music, arts and education in your community.
+It is often helpful to ask area piano teachers, performing arts schools, church or other professional musicians.
+If you ever have a problem with your purchase, you can rely on a reputable and honest dealer who will have your best interest in mind and be able to provide the quality of customer service you deserve.

 Many advances have been made in piano design in the past 25 years.
 Better quality glues and construction methods are now used to ensure that a new piano is built better for long-lasting service.
 New pianos also come with 10-year manufacturer warranties on parts and labor.
 Older pianos have been subject to wear, humidty changes and inconsistent service or neglect.

 A higher quality piano is a better investment because, as a player advances, he or she may quickly outgrow a piano with poor tone or an unreliable action.
 A used piano that has been well manufactured and well cared for can be an excellent buy.
 Such a piano is difficult to find and some can have hidden problems that you don’t discover until later.
 Don’t be fooled by the appearance of the outside of the piano because sometimes the outside appearance does not reflect the condition of the interior mechanisms.

 Having a piano technician check out a used piano is well worth the price of the service call.
 A technician can give you an evaluation and detailed report on the condition of the piano.

 Consider these essential points before you purchase: